BenjWolf/LKrandomizer/readme.md

   All random options must be the same for the same result, but the difficulty options will not impact randomization.

-* Are the side level chests randomized?

-  Not yet.

-* Are the fairy chests or key item chests randomized?
+* Are the fairy chests randomized?

   Not yet.